Welcome to my blog!

 My name is Nigel Ip.
 I am a visual arts blogger with a passion for art history and curating.
 My ultimate aim is to make art history and the appreciation of art more accessible and understandable for the general public (pulling it out of academia, one may say).
 I also love food.

 I graduated with a Distinction in MA History of Art at the Courtauld Institute of Art.
 I wrote my dissertation on Raphael (the ‘School of Athens’ guy) and subsequently won an Outstanding Dissertation Prize; it was written entirely at the local cafe.
-I currently volunteer at the National Maritime Museum in Greenwich cataloguing ship portraits.
+I currently volunteer at the National Maritime Museum, Greenwich, cataloguing ship portraits and am also a visitor assistant at the Natural History Museum, London.

 Prior to that, I studied BA History & Philosophy of Art at the University of Kent with a dissertation on ‘Selfies and Self-Portraiture‘ (yes, I discussed selfies academically).
 Rumour has it I still haunt the campus and its library.
 This blog was born halfway through my first year there.
 Canterbury Cathedral was my casual walk-in spot.